The-Extra-Project/Extra_surface_repo/README.md

 - This code is published under the  GNU GENERAL PUBLIC LICENSE V3 (See LICENCE.md)

 # Requirements
-- Docker (only tested on ubuntu)
+- Docker (only tested on Ubuntu)
-- 8go RAM single computer
+- 8GB RAM single computer

 # User manual
-## Install & compile
+## Install & Compile
 - Edit the file algo-env.sh

 ### Build the docker image
 ```console
 $ ./src/docker/docker_interface.sh build
 ```

 ### Compile the project
-To compile the project with the 3D CGAL kernel with 4 core, do :
+To compile the project with the 3D CGAL kernel using 4 cores, run :

 ```console
 $ ./src/docker/docker_interface.sh compile -j4 -t3